Voting is open

 Nah.
 Getting the exact sequence of non-XP shinies that the Sanin got from adventuring still wouldn't advance Hazo to S-tier.
 They had a very different starting point so the discoveries that were memorable enough for Oro to mention are not at all guaranteed to be build defining for Hazo.

-I'm literally just saying why we felt it wasn't that useful to us... what everyone else is doing with our builds has nothing to do with how useful something seems to us.
+I'm literally just saying why we felt it wasn't that useful to us... what everyone else is doing with their builds has nothing to do with how useful something seems to us.
 If we find the frost shard that gives Ice Release users +5AB to ninjutsu casts then it's a great and powerful thing that is not useful to us and it is what it is.

 Hence why I caveated the original thing you quoted with "but I can see it being better for someone with a more chakra intensive build."